AntondeGroot/Flashbook/README.md

 I created this GUI to ease the arduous task of reading physics study books that contain a lot of formulas and long derivations of said formulas.
 I wanted to take notes of important formulas and then afterwards study them.
 Flashbook requires that you convert a PDF to jpg files and put them in the corresponding `%localappdata%/Flashbook/books` folder.
 This folder can be opened in the menubar of the program.

 You can take notes by simply selecting an area with your mouse, a rectangle will be drawn, you can do this multiple times and they will be combined to a single question or answer card.
 In addition to this you can type an additional question or answer in a textbox that will be combined with the selected areas.
 In this textbox you can include regular text but also LaTeX code, e.g. `$\partial\beta$` to show `∂β`.
 In addition you can also add LaTeX macros so that you can almost ask any (mathematical) question.
-### NB
-- In the ‘files’ subfolder you can define your own LaTeX macros
--	LaTeX environments like matrices are not included

-### TODO
-- Perhaps use SQLite for data, currently everything is stored as .tex, .txt, .json files in %localappdata%.
-Although, now it is easy to alter questions by opening .tex files in Wordpad or TeXnicCenter.
-- Add option to convert pdf to jpg files.
-This will speed up the syncing of books between devices.
-- Customizable colors for Flashbook's
-- Clean up code: make it PEP-8 compliant, add clear docstrings to the functions, perhaps move more code from modules to functions in order to make the modules clearer and shorter.

 # The program explained